MattFennell/Kubernetes/README.md

 1.  `kubectl apply -f k8s` (Should see several types of files being created)
 1.  `minikube ip`

-And then you should be able to access the service at the IP address returned from `minikube ip`.
-To check that it's working, running `kubectl get pods` and you should see the client, server and sql deployments and their status.
+Now you should be able to access the service at the IP address returned from `minikube ip`.
+To check that it's working, run `kubectl get pods` and you should see the client, server and sql deployments and their status.
 It may take a minute or two for the pods to load up.
-For more information about a pod, run `kubectl logs POD-NAME`.
 Note that this will use my images on DockerHub unless you have changed the config files and replaced them with your own.
+For more information about an individual pod, run `kubectl logs POD-NAME`.

 -----